brutal-org/brutal/Readme.md

 ## About

-**BRUTAL** is a micro-kernel base operating system targeting the x86_64 architecture and later ARM and Risc-V.
+**BRUTAL** is a micro-kernel base operating system targeting the x86_64 architecture.
+ARM and Risc-V support is planned.

 ## Roadmap